React JS Training Course Online

 Web development requires data synchronization between the models and the views.
-The models basically contain the data values whereas views deal with what the user sees.
-So if you want to know how this happens in Angular, this article on Angular Data Binding to help you.
+The models basically contain data values whereas views deal with what the user sees.
+If you want to know how this happens in Angular, this article is on Angular Data Binding to help you.

-Data Binding is the mechanism that binds the applications UI or User Interface to the models.
+Data Binding is the mechanism that binds the applications UI and User Interface to the models.
 Using Data Binding, the user will be able to manipulate the elements present on the website using the browser.
-Therefore, whenever some variable has been changed, that particular change must be reflected in the Document Object Model or the DOM.
+Therefore, whenever a variable has been changed, that particular change must be reflected in the Document Object Model or the DOM.

 Angular allows both One-way and Two-way Data Binding.
 One-way data binding is a simple type of data binding where you re allowed to manipulate the views through the models.
 This implies, making changes to the Typescript code will be reflected in the corresponding HTML.
 In Angular, One-way data binding is achieved through: